+Let’s talk about the challenges with ITSM processes.
 Most IT service management (ITSM) service providers face multiple challenges in IT operations (business as usual operations) that might lead to customer escalations related to them not meeting business objectives or not delivering against quality-of-service targets and the expected value.
 This article has been written to help you to understand these challenges and offers associated recommendations for providing better ITSM processes and IT services.
-Please note that the challenges are discussed from a people resource perspective and not ITSM process maturity or performance.
+Please note that the challenges are discussed from a people resource perspective and not the maturity of ITSM processes or performance (or ITSM tools).
 It also refers to ITIL v3 capabilities and not ITIL 4 given that this still has the highest adoption level.This article has been written to help you to understand the common challenges in IT operations and offers associated recommendations for providing better #ITSM processes and IT services.
 Click To Tweet

-I cover the common challenges I see and make recommendations in two sections:
+I cover the common challenges I see with ITSM processes and make recommendations in two sections:

 - By ITSM process roles

 Across the following ITIL-v3-based service operation and service transition ITSM processes:

 - Major incident management (MIM)

 Note – while only the above ITSM processes are considered most of the other ITIL processes may have similar challenges.